Brisket is a tough, stringy cut of meat from the chest of the cow, which takes a long time to break down into a delicious piece of meat.

 - Mix all the spice rub ingredients evenly in the bowl and make your favorite brisket rub

 - Remove the brisket from the refrigerator and let it come down to room temperature

-- Put on your latex gloves, coat the brisket evenly with your homemade rub, keep the coated brisket in a pyrex dish, air tight the dish with aluminium foil and refrigerate it for 12 minutes to 12 hours
+- Put on your latex gloves, coat the brisket evenly with your homemade rub, keep the coated brisket in a pyrex dish, airtight the dish with aluminum foil, and refrigerate it for 12 minutes to 12 hours

 - Prepare your electric smoker (fill it with your favorite wood chips, place water pan and preheat the smoker up to 225˚ F), in the meanwhile, take the brisket out of the refrigerator and unwrap it

 - Check out the smoke and temperature.
 Once it has preheated to 225°F, get the brisket in the smoker keeping fat side up, insert a meat thermometer into the thickest part of the brisket and let the brisket smoke low and slow by closing the door

 - Keep checking the smoke and refill your wood chips tray if needed, and don’t forget to watch your meat thermometer